oasis-open/odata-rapid/tools/rsdlEditor/README.md

 ```

+You can also load this library directly in a html's `src` tag.
+See the [example.html](./example.html) file for a sample.

 ## Notes for future reference (feel free to ignore this)

 I used Rollup here instead of Webpack to fix some issues with the build.
 Initially, I used Webpack